The-CORE/blog/raw/infinity_trees/body.md

 digits.
 I was initially worried that this may not be an adequate description, as it may not, for instance, include irrational numbers (are infinite digits of
 $\pi$ actually equivalent to $\pi$?), and issues relating to this will come up [later](#the-issue-with-irrationals).
-But, as the definition I am using is basically the same as that used for the diagonal argument, even if it didn't fully encapsulate the reals, it seems to fully encapsulate some set that seems to contain more members than the set of integers, so, the question is interesting anyway.
+But as the definition I am using is basically the same as that used for the diagonal argument, even if my definition didn't fully encapsulate the reals it seems to fully encapsulate some set that appears to contain more members than the set of integers, so the question is still interesting.

 ### The Structure